identd113/hdhr_VCR-AS/README.md

 1. Requires JSONHelper, avilable for free at https://apps.apple.com/us/app/json-helper-for-applescript/id453114608

 Features
-Auto disocovery of all HDHomeRun devices on your network Support multipe tuners on the network!
+Auto discovery of all HDHomeRun devices on your network Support multiple tuners on the network!
 Uses built-in guide data, to automatically name the shows you are recording.
   The free guide data is only for the next 4-6 hours.
 We will attempt to pull fresh data right before a show starts, so in most cases, the information does get pulled correctly.
 I believe if you pay for HDHomeRuns own DVR software, the guide data is much longer, and the script would handle that.
 Runs in the background, but allows easy editing of existing saved shows